-We choose initial total mass of the gas-rich cluster $M = 3\cdot 10^6{\rm M}_\odot$, which means $M_{\star} = 10^6{\rm M}\odot$ for the stellar component, that is the low-mass end of the observations.
-In our investigation, we cover a range of initial half-mass radii $r_{\rm h} = 0.6-1{\rm pc}$ which result to stellar Plummer radii $r_{{\rm c},\star} = 0.9-1.6{\rm pc}$ because of expansion due to mass loss.
+We chose an initial total mass for the gas-rich cluster of $M = 3\cdot 10^6{\rm M}_\odot$, which means that $M_{\star} = 10^6{\rm M}\odot$ for the stellar component, which is at the low-mass end of the observations.
+In our investigation, we cover a range of initial half-mass radii, $r_{\rm h} = 0.6-1{\rm pc}$, which result in stellar Plummer radii of $r_{{\rm c},\star} = 0.9-1.6{\rm pc}$ because of expansion due to mass loss.
 In Figure \ref{fig:m_max_rh_Cosmic_Gems_M3e6} we depict the maximum individual BH mass with respect to $r_{{\rm c},\star}$, to be compared with the observed half-light radius of Cosmic Gems clusters.
 For all these cluster sizes, the clusters have identical gas depletion timescales, due to the low-$Z$ PISN plateau (Figure \ref{fig:tau_low_PISN}),